MiriamPapp/photo-forum/docs/awssetup.md

 This also means that you should **NOT** use the here created AWS account for any other activities on AWS.
 If you need an additional account create one with a different e-mail address!
 If you already own an AWS account please create a new one for Photo-forum.
+If you use multiple accounts you can simplify the handling by using different browsers for the different accounts - for example Firefox for one acocunt and Chrome for the other.

 First go to the [AWS homepage](https://aws.amazon.com/free/).
 If you never created an accout at AWS it looks like this: